Tuesday, June 9, 2015

 If you desire Colombian food, try Tierras for value-packed delicousness.

-At the intersection of Broadway and 21st Street is the famous Greek-owned Bel Aire Diner.
-Recently, it was on NYC's Chanel 1 News for discontinuing styrofoam cartons--long before NYC's law mandated it.
+At the intersection of Broadway and 21st Street is the Bel Aire Diner.
+Stereotypically, it is owned by a Greek family.
+Recently, it was on the News for discontinuing Styrofoam cartons and cups before NYC's law mandated it.

 Aside from generous portions, friendly service, and a wide variety of customers, they serve great value.
 Thursday nights feature a special deal: soup, salad, appetizer, entrée, glass of wine, slice of cake (or Linzer Torte cookie), and cup of coffee...
 ALL for $25-28!
 Seen below is a shrimp scampi and a grilled pork chop.
 Their moussaka is amazing, too!